joshhornby/joshhornby.github.io/_posts/2025-12-11-hill-charts.md

 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2025-12-30 T10:00:00+01:00"
+    lastmod: "2026-01-04 T10:00:00+01:00"
 ---

+Progress tracking has a fundamental problem: it conflates two different kinds of work.
+There's work where you know what to do and just need to do it.
+And there's work where you're still figuring out what "done" even looks like.
+Percentage complete treats these as interchangeable.
+They aren't.

-Three weeks into a migration project, the status update said "70% complete".
-Two months later, it still said "70% complete".
-The remaining 30% contained all the problems nobody had figured out yet.
+I watched a migration project sit at "70% complete" for two months.
+The remaining 30% contained all the uncertainty nobody had resolved yet.
+The number was accurate in some narrow sense, but it told you nothing about whether the project was on track.

-Percentage complete is a comforting lie.
-It treats all work as equal, when the hard part is usually discovering what you don't know.
-Hill Charts fix this by separating "figuring it out" from "making it happen".
+Hill Charts fix this by making the distinction explicit.
+The left side is "figuring it out".
+The right side is "making it happen".
+A task's position tells you what kind of work remains, not just how much.

 ## How Hill Charts Work